kloimhardt/bb-web/README.md

 ### Running examples with a local Babashka fork

-If you do not want to natively compile a local Babashka and have Clojure (maybe on MS-Windows WSL) installed, type:
+If you do not want to natively compile a local Babashka and have Clojure installed, type:
 ```
 clojure -A:luminus_bb_subset -cp examples -m yogthos-graal-web-app-example